El Casar

 El Casar (/es/) is a municipality located in the province of Guadalajara, Castile-La Mancha, Spain.

 Located in the border with the Community of Madrid, in the route of the N-320 road, it lies at 833 metres above sea level.
 The municipality covers an area of 51.84 km^{2}.

+History

+The founding of El Casar dates back to 1085, during the repopulation efforts following the Castilian conquest.
+From its foundation it belonged to the royal domain, which later passed into the lordship of the archbishops of Toledo until the 16th century.
+It then reverted to royal ownership, which sold the town to the Duke of Salerno, who in turn transferred it to the Negrón family, who established an entailed estate (mayorazgo).
+This entail was extinguished in 1592, from which date, and up to the present day, El Casar has functioned as a free municipal council.

+Population

 As of 2018 it has a population of 11,812.
 El Casar is one of the municipalities in the province that experienced a great population increase in the late 20th century, in parallel to a huge increase in the urbanised area, through low-density residential developments, initially intended mainly for second homes.
 The population has roughly multiplied tenfold during the 1981–2011 period.